-What could be healthier than setting up a raw vegetable platter and letting your kids dip their carrots and celery into some healthy ranch dressing?
+What could be an easier snack idea for kids than setting up a raw vegetable platter and letting your kids dip their carrots and celery into some healthy ranch dressing?
 By concocting this all-around favorite dipping sauce at home, you cut out swathes of fat that you otherwise serve up in a store-bought dressing by making this variant of dressing with Greek-style yogurt.
 Keep things healthy and balanced, while making a tasty ranch dressing that everyone loves.

 Get our recipe for Homemade Ranch Dressing.